ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-6/section-4/0-latest-value-combination.md

 ---
-title: 'Chapter 0: Recap and Strategy for Binary Operations'
+title: Recap and Strategy for Binary Operations
 description: >-
   In the previous units and sections, we have built a powerful set of tools.
 We can transform single timelines with map, create sequential, dependent chains